Arlonnn/Arlonnn/README.md

 ## I'm a Student!
 - 🔭 I’m currently working on various projects, mostly with discord bots and some open-source projects!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects and learn new things.
+- 🥅 2020 Goals: Contribute more to Open Source projects, learn new things and complete my mal queue. uwu
 - ⚡ Fun fact: meh nevermind!
 ### Connect with me: